 Have you ever been surprised to find your stool or toilet bowl water tinged with red after passing a bowel movement?
 Or perhaps your toilet paper is streaked with blood after wiping?

 While blood in any situation can be concerning, it can be especially so when it’s occurring with a bowel movement.
 You may immediately assume that the blood is from hemorrhoids, swollen veins that sit around the anus and lower rectum.
-However, while hemorrhoids can cause bleeding, they don’t always, and they’re also not the only condition that can cause blood in your stool.
+However, while hemorrhoids can cause bleeding, they don’t always.
+And they’re also not the only condition that can cause blood in your stool.

 In this blog, we’ve outlined the differences and similarities between hemorrhoids and blood in stool so that you can feel more secure in what to expect and what to do next.